 Funding Opportunity for Dysphagia Studies

-For 2022, of the proposals that meet funding criteria and will be funded in this competition, an endowed Swallowing Research Fund is available to support proposals for research topics in the area of swallowing and swallowing disorders.
+Of the proposals that meet funding criteria and will be funded in this competition, an endowed Swallowing Research Fund is available to support proposals for research topics in the area of swallowing and swallowing disorders.
 The Swallowing Research Fund was established in 2009 by ASHA Special Interest Group 13 (then Division 13) to support the ASHFoundation's New Century Scholars Research Grant program, and our donor community is pleased that its multi-year growth enables funding.

 Investigators must meet the following criteria to be eligible for the New Century Scholars Research Grant.